carlosmata96/people-recognizer-python/README.md

 # Commands

 ### parameter.py
->> parameters to edit before using the commands, contains the connection to the mongo server, database, the collection, and the maximum tolerance to recognize a person
+>> parameters to edit before using the commands, contains the connection to the mongo server, database, the collection, and the maximum tolerance to recognize a person.

 ### loadPerson.py
->> Used to add a new person in mongodb
+>> Used to add a new person in mongodb.

 ### recognize.py
 >> Used to compare an image of an unknown person with stored records.

+# Parameters of parameter.py

+>URL_MONGO
+>> URL connection for connect  recognition system with it respective storage .

+---

+>DATABASE_NAME
+>> Name of database that container lots of collections to process the different tasks of system.

+---

+>COLLECTION_NAME
+>> Name of collection used to storing the matrix encoders faces with it respective identification.

+---

+>TOLERANCE
+>> It's the tolerance accepted to evaluate encoders matrix saved in database.
+>> #### When will you realice changes at this value the results of algorithm processing may vary!!.

 # Register person